xiaoqing-z/Dessert-Nutrition/README.md

-# How to start the peoject
+# How to start the project
 1. npm install
     you need to run "npm install" first in terminal to install the dependencies

 2. cd mock-service
-    cd mock-serverce folder
+    cd mock-service folder

 3. npm install
     install dependencies for server